 Portuguese desserts and pastries are a passion that we regularly enjoy in our adopted home city of Lisbon.
-Read on to discover our favorite sweet treats in Portugal.
+Discover our favorite sweet treats in Portugal.

 We didn’t move to Lisbon because of the Portuguese capital’s obsession for sweet treats but we’re not complaining.
 Like the rest of the Iberian country, Lisbon has a seemingly endless number of pastelerias (pastry shops) and even more pastéis (pastries).